HtetAungShine2005/vending-machine-backend/README.md

   { "error": true, "message": "Chocolate not found", "status": 404 }
   { "error": true, "message": "Out of stock", "status": 400 }
   { "error": true, "message": "Not enough money inserted", "status": 400 }
+  { "error": true, "message": "You have reached your spending limit of $200", "status": 400 }
   ```

 ### 7. POST `/restock`